BRIEF SUMMARY AND INTRODUCTION: Until just a few

 - Also, LLC owners may be able to claim tax losses

-leveraged real estate investments, which would not
+certain leveraged real estate investments, which would not

 ordinarily be possible in the case of an S corporation